ChampionMains/Pyrobot/subguide.md

 Make sure to save image as `png`s and to name them as follows.
 If the images is a remake of an existing flair, go to your subreddit's /about/flair page and look up the old flair's CSS class, and give the image that name.
-For example, something like `Threshz0` might be Thresh's passive icon, so name the new version `Threshz0.png`.
+For example, something like `Threshz0` might be Thresh's passive icon, so name the new vers ion `Threshz0.png`.
 Doing this will prevent people's flairs from resetting -- the script uses the image names to generate the corresponding CSS class name.

 If the flair image is new, name it something **concise** and **descriptive**, like `r.png` for an ult icon or `arcade.png` for an arcade skin.

-If you already have an existing flair for that image and are familiar with CSS, you can look up the flair's CSS class in the mod flair menu.

 ## Sending Images